-Sustainable jeans suits for strong women
+Sustainable jeans-suits for powerful women

 The name The Blue Suit refers not only to the color of denim, but also to the "blue planet".
-The traditional production of jeans is at the top of the list of environmental offenders and requires an extreme amount of resources, especially water, energy and chemicals.
+The traditional production of jeans is at the top of the list of environmental offenders and requires an extreme amount of resources, especially water, energy, and chemicals.
 The label has recognized this problem and only uses GOTS-certified eco denim.
 The cotton lining of the suits is also organic.
-"We only use natural materials for them, not polyester or toxic dyes," explains Rauschenbach.
+"We only use natural materials for them, not polyester, or toxic dyes," explains Rauschenbach.

 Making of The Blue Suit

 The label also follows the slow fashion concept in other areas: the production takes place in a small, family-run Italian company, where traditional techniques are used, most of which have already "emigrated".
 There is no assembly line work here.
 The jackets are always completely finished by a single dressmaker.
-"The idea of offering suits suits is to give confidence not only to the women wearing the suit but also to the women making the suit by providing fair wages and securing regular working hours." says Karen Rauschenbach.
+"The idea of offering suits is to give confidence not only to the women wearing the suit but also to the women making the suit, by providing fair wages and securing regular working hours." says Karen Rauschenbach.